shichao-an/notes/docs/gopl/ch6.md

 In every valid method call expression, exactly one of these three statements is true.

-The receiver argument has the same type as the receiver parameter.
-For example, both have type `T` or both have type `*T`:
+**Case 1: the receiver argument has the same type as the receiver parameter.** For example, both have type `T` or both have type `*T`:

 ```go
 Point{1, 2}.Distance(q) // Point
 pptr.ScaleBy(2)         // *Point
 ```

-The receiver argument is a variable of type `T` and the receiver parameter has type `*T`.
-The compiler implicitly takes the address of the variable.
+**Case 2: the receiver argument is a variable of type `T` and the receiver parameter has type `*T`.** The compiler implicitly takes the address of the variable.
 For example:

 ```go
 p.ScaleBy(2) // implicit (&p)
 ```

-The receiver argument has type `*T` and the receiver parameter has type `T`.
-The compiler implicitly dereferences the receiver, in other words, loads the value.
+**Case 3: the receiver argument has type `*T` and the receiver parameter has type `T`.** The compiler implicitly dereferences the receiver, in other words, loads the value.
 For example:

 ```go
 pptr.Distance(q) // implicit (*pptr)